moment after birth

 A risk of stillbirth

-I started having really itchy hands and feet, and mentioned it at a routine appointment with our St. Luke’s OB-GYN, Dr. VanStraaten.
+I started having really itchy hands and feet, and mentioned it at a routine appointment with our Aspirus St. Luke’s OB-GYN, Dr. VanStraaten.
 She recognized the symptoms and had us do a blood test to confirm it was obstetric cholestasis.
 Though there wasn’t much risk to me, this increased the risk of stillbirth for our baby the closer we got to 40 weeks.

 Dr. VanStraaten recommended that I be induced at 37 weeks to reduce this risk.
 She explained that 37 weeks was the perfect time: it was early enough to reduce the risk of stillbirth, but long enough for baby’s development.
 Our induction date was scheduled a week out and we went home, nervous but excited.